SQL job scheduling is best suited for executing operational SQL statements, such

 In the Name and description section, enter a name for the job and a useful description.

-In the Query section, enter the statement you want to run.
+In the Query section, click + Add query and enter the single statement that you want to run in the Write SQL statement dialog that appears.

 In the Execution details section:

-Expand the first drop-down menu, and select a role to run the statement.
+In the Executing role menu, select a role to run the statement.
 The role must have the Manage Security privilege.

 In the Select cluster field, choose a cluster to run the statement on.
-We recommend using a fault tolerant cluster.
+Starburst recommends using a fault tolerant cluster.

 In the Job schedule section: